Splash Mountain Is Permanently Closed Due To Racist Ties; Here’s What To Ride In Magic Kingdom Instead

-Sunday, January 22, 2023, marked the last day of Splash Mountain.
+2023 brought the end of Splash Mountain at Disney World.
 A fan-favorite ride for decades will be closed for two years and transformed into Tiana’s Bayou Adventure.
-This permanent closure comes after many decades of complaints of racist stereotypes and Jim Crow-era songs and imagery.
+This permanent closure comes after decades of complaints of racist stereotypes, Jim Crow-era songs and a glorified master-slave relationship from the 1946 Disney movie “Song of the South.”

 What Will The New Ride Be Like?